bankh/tinygrad/test/readMe.md

 **D3:** OpenBox NVidia P40 (OpenBox Affordable NVidia Version)
 **D4:** AE Snapdragon 845/ Adreno 630

-Click on the ✔️ or ❌ to see the log result of the test results for the associated device.
+Click on the ✔️ or ❌ emojis to see the log result of the test results for the associated device.